jacksonlevine/Factory.Solution/README.md

 For this project, the recommended database name is jackson_levine_factory.

-4. If it is not already present, create a .gitignore file and add "appsettings.json", "bin", and "obj" to the ignored file list.
+4. If it is not already present, create a .gitignore file and add "appsettings.json", "bin", "obj", and "/Factory/Migrations" to the ignored file list.
 5. Open your shell (e.g., Terminal or GitBash) and add your .gitignore file and commit it before adding any other files.
 6. Navigate to this project's production directory called "Factory".
 7. In the command line, run the command `dotnet restore` to install all dependencies including EF Core.
 Then, run `dotnet ef database update` to allow MySQL to auto-create the required database for this project.